filsinger/filsinger.github.com/_posts/2011-12-29-emacs-git-business-and-pleasure.md

 {% endif %}

 ### Using the Submodule
-Using the `emacs-sync-path` variable that was defined within the `~/.emacs` file, I add the `markdown-mode` submodule path to the emacs `load-path` within my `common-init.el` file.
+Taking advantage of the `emacs-sync-path` variable that was defined within the `~/.emacs` file, I add the `markdown-mode` submodule path to the emacs `load-path` within my `common-init.el` file.
 {% highlight cl %}
 (add-to-list 'load-path (concat emacs-sync-path "/submodules/markdown-mode"))